tom-seddon/b2/doc/Debug-version.md

 `Run` will set it going again.

-The system is emulated as a unit. `Stop` stops everything, and `Run` sets the entire system going again.
+The system is emulated as a unit: host processor, second processor, TV output, disk drives, VIA timers, and so on. `Stop` stops absolutely everything, and `Run` sets the entire system going again.

 ## Paging overrides